Key Clinical Questions

 NORMAL VERSUS ABNORMAL FUNCTION OF LUNGS

 Blood flow is greater to the lower lobes than the upper lobes, and greatest in the right lower lobe.
 Hematogenous spread of tumor likely begins in the lung bases due to greater blood flow to this area, particularly the right lower lobe.
 Pulmonary emboli and septic emboli also occur more often in lower lobes.
 Oxygenation is greater in the upper lobes.
 Oxygen-loving mycobacterium organisms prefer the lung apices.
-Warm cigarette smoke rises most directly to the apical segment of the right ...
+Warm cigarette smoke rises most directly to the apical segment of ...